• Skip to primary navigation

 Make them your own

-Rice crispy treat square on plate by platter.
+Vegan rice crispy treat on small plate by platter.

-You can make these vegan treats your own with these add-ons:
+Make these vegan treats your own with any of these add-ons:

 Storage instructions

-Store leftovers on the counter in a covered container or resealable freezer bag.
+Store leftovers on the counter in an airtight container or resealable freezer bag.

 They will keep for about 3 days.